 Managing a home is a lot like managing a corporation, and I am the CEO of this enterprise.
 What kind of a leader am I?
 Home management is not about perfectionism…it is about creating an environment where stress is at a minimum… where passionlessness is a goal.
-It is about creating a haven from the world of pain and sorrow, a place where those who need rest find it in it’s fullness, body and soul.
+It is about creating a haven from the world of pain and sorrow, a place where those who need rest find receive it, body and soul.

 I like Zuckerman’s attitude.
 He wants to eliminate stress to be able to serve his community better.
-I like that…eliminating stress is not about making “me” feel better (although it is a great side effect).
+I like that-eliminating stress is not about making me feel better.

 Eliminating stress is about having the energy to serve God and my family better.

 It’s what I work towards.
 What I seek.
 What I hope for.
 Passionless passion.

 Prayer to Our Lord Jesus Christ